Fringston/WebShopService/API-contract.md

     "password": "password123"
 }
 ```
-#### Responses
+#### Responses:

 **200 OK**

-If the user is successfully logged in, the endpoint will return HTTP status code 200, and a JSON object representing the logged in user and a JWT token.
+If the user is successfully logged in, the endpoint will return HTTP status code 200, and a JSON object representing the logged-in user and a JWT token.

 Example: